SIOPAO RECIPE. This will yield a soft and fluffy dough that could make or break the taste. It has easy instruction and video to guide you.

 Instructions

-- Place 3 cups flour,granulated sugar,salt,baking powder and yeast in the mixing bowl and mix completely using a wire whisk.Set aside.
+- Place 3 cups flour, granulated sugar, salt, baking powder, and yeast in the mixing bowl and mix thoroughly using a wire whisk.
+Set aside.

-- Place the butter in a microwave safe cup and heat for 1 minute or until the butter is lightly melted and pour into the mixing bowl.
+- Place the butter in a microwave-safe cup and heat for 1 minute or until the butter is lightly melted and pour into the mixing bowl.

 - Mix the dough using an electric mixer with a hook on.
 Mix until it will for a fluffy and soft dough.
-NOTE: You will notice that the dough is not mixing well, but continue mixing because eventually, the dough will become soft and smooth.Transfer the dough to the greased bowl and let the dough rise in a warm place for around 1 hour.
+You will notice that the dough is not mixing well, but continue mixing because the dough will become soft and smooth.
+Transfer the dough to the greased bowl and let the dough rise in a warm place for one hour.

 - Cut parchment paper into 14 pieces.
 Around 2x2 size